 From 2014 to 2018, Chen also worked as a consultant for Google Ventures, a Google spinoff focused on providing capital to new startups.
 With several successful startups and a few that didn’t make a big splash under his belt, Chen was able to use this time to share his expertise and knowledge with a new generation of Silicon Valley founders while benefiting from the energy and passion they brought to tech entrepreneurship.

 What is Steve Chen Known For?

-Chen has led a very high-profile tech career, but of all his many accomplishments, two stand out as the things he is best known.
+Chen has led a very high-profile tech career, but of all his many accomplishments, two stand out as the things for which he is best known.
 These are as a member of the influential PayPal Mafia and as one of the co-founders of YouTube.

 A Member of the PayPal Mafia

-Steve Chen is an influential member of the PayPal Mafia, a group of around 20 very successful Silicon Valley entrepreneurs who all started working at PayPal under Max Levchin and Peter Thiel.
+Steve Chen is an influential member of the PayPal Mafia, a group of extremely successful Silicon Valley entrepreneurs who all started working at PayPal under Max Levchin and Peter Thiel.
 Steve Chen’s net worth of about $380 million makes him one of the PayPal Mafia’s more successful members, although he is still worth a lot less than the billionaires on the list, which include Elon Musk and Max Levchin himself (see also: Elon Musk: Complete Biography).

 Steve Chen is probably best known as one of the three co-founders of YouTube.
 After the company’s founding, he served as its Chief Technology Officer.
 Chen’s contributions to YouTube helped shape it into an era-defining site that has completely revolutionized how people today use the Internet to share videos and their personal lives.

 Steve Chen: Marriage, Divorce, Children, and Personal Life

 Chen’s net worth stems largely from his success in founding YouTube and then selling it to Google.
 After starting the video company with Chad Hurley and Jawed Karim, Chen was able to sell it to Google for $1.65 billion, receiving about $326 million dollars in Google stocks.